karthagokul/pyresumize/README.md

 ### Todo

-* Implement a Skill Fetcher
+* Proper Logging to be added
 * Support for other formats
 * Performance Improvements
 * Bug Fixes